2026 Hyundai Ioniq 6 vs Tesla Model 3: Best EV Sedan?

 The verdict

-Buy the Hyundai Ioniq 6 if charging speed is a priority, you prefer a conventional well-appointed interior, the lower post-credit price matters, or you do frequent long road trips where 18-minute charges vs 25-minute charges add up.
-The SE Long Range is the best-value EV sedan available in May 2026.
+Buy the Hyundai Ioniq 6 if charging speed is a priority, you prefer a conventional well-appointed interior, the lower price matters, or you road-trip often and 18-minute charges beat 25-minute ones.
+The SE Long Range is the best-value EV sedan I can point to in May 2026.

-Buy the Tesla Model 3 if the Supercharger network is important for your driving patterns, you want the better driver's car, you value Tesla's software and OTA update cadence, or you want the performance variant (Model 3 Performance is still unmatched at its price point).
+Buy the Tesla Model 3 if the Supercharger network fits your driving, you want the better driver's car, you value Tesla's software and OTA cadence, or you want the still-unmatched performance variant.

 For EV SUV alternatives, see Chevy Equinox EV vs Hyundai Ioniq 5 and the May 2026 EV lease deals.